jermbo/AstroHarvest/docs/TDD-StorageSystemUpgrade.md

 ## Overview

-The Farm Empire storage system has been upgraded from a simple LocalStorage implementation to a sophisticated IndexedDB-based system with intelligent fallbacks and performance optimizations.
+The AstroHarvest storage system uses a sophisticated IndexedDB-based system with performance optimizations and reliable data persistence.

 ## Problem Statement

 The original storage system had several limitations:

-- **Single Storage Type**: Only used LocalStorage
+- **Single Storage Type**: Only used basic IndexedDB
-- **No Fallback**: Failed completely if LocalStorage was unavailable
 - **Performance Issues**: Saved on every change without throttling
-- **Size Limitations**: LocalStorage has strict size limits
+- **No Error Handling**: Limited error recovery capabilities
+- **No Optimization**: No performance optimizations
 - **No Async Support**: Synchronous operations could block the UI

 ## Solution Architecture